meltwater/streaming-relational-database/README.md

 ### Set the Rails database

-The project is set up to use the `activerecord-sqlserver-adapter`, Microsoft SQL Server database adapter.
+The project is set up to use the [`activerecord-sqlserver-adapter`][activerecord-sqlserver-adapter], Microsoft SQL Server database adapter.
 To use a different database, we need to change the database adapter.

 - Open up the [Gemfile][gemfile] and replace the `activerecord-sqlserver-adapter` gem with the appropriate adapter.
-(Remember to run `bundle install`if you install any new libraries.
+(Remember to run `bundle install`if you install any new libraries.)
 - Update the [database.yml][database.yml] file with the appropriate configuration details for your database.
 You can find an example config file for PostgreSQL and MySQL in the [config][config] folder.

-See more details on configuring Rails database connections in the [Rails Guides][rails-connection-preference]
+See more details on configuring Rails database connections in the [Rails Guides][rails-connection-preference].

 ### Run the application